IdhamTryCode/analytics-engine/analytics-core-legacy/README.md

-# Legacy Wren Core
+# Legacy Analytics Core
-It's the legacy version of the Wren core implemented in Java.
-This module is utilized by the API v2 of the ibis-server for SQL planning and is responsible for building the `wren-engine` Docker image.
+It's the legacy version of the Analytics core implemented in Java.
+This module is utilized by the API v2 of the ibis-server for SQL planning and is responsible for building the `analytics-engine` Docker image.
-Currently, Wren engine has been migrated to [a new Rust implementation](../analytics-core/) 🚀.
+Currently, Analytics engine has been migrated to [a new Rust implementation](../analytics-core/) 🚀.

 ## Requirements
 - JDK 21+

-## Running Wren Core Server
+## Running Analytics Core Server
-We recommend running Wren core server using Docker.
-It's the easiest way to start the wren core server:
+We recommend running Analytics core server using Docker.
+It's the easiest way to start the analytics core server:
 ```
 docker run --name java-engine -p 8080:8080 -v $(pwd)/docker/etc:/usr/src/app/etc ghcr.io/canner/analytics-engine:latest
 ```

 ### Maven Build
-For developing, you can build Wren core by yourself.
-Wren core is a standard maven project.
+For developing, you can build Analytics core by yourself.
+Analytics core is a standard maven project.
 We can build an executable jar using the following command:
 ```
 ./mvnw clean install -DskipTests -Dair.check.skip-dependency=true -P exec-jar
 ```
-Then, start Wren core server
+Then, start Analytics core server
 ```
-java -Dconfig=docker/etc/config.properties --add-opens=java.base/java.nio=ALL-UNNAMED -jar wren-server/target/wren-server-0.15.2-SNAPSHOT-executable.jar
+java -Dconfig=docker/etc/config.properties --add-opens=java.base/java.nio=ALL-UNNAMED -jar analytics-server/target/analytics-server-0.15.2-SNAPSHOT-executable.jar
 ```

-### Running Wren Engine in IDE
+### Running Analytics Engine in IDE
 After building with Maven, you can run the project in your IDE.
 We recommend using [IntelliJ IDEA](http://www.jetbrains.com/idea/).
-Since Wren core is a standard Maven project, you can easily import it into your IDE.
+Since Analytics core is a standard Maven project, you can easily import it into your IDE.
 In IntelliJ, choose `Open Project from the Quick Start` box or select `Open` from the File menu and choose the root `pom.xml` file.

 After opening the project in IntelliJ, ensure that the Java SDK is properly configured for the project: